Hawad: Literary works

 Hawad has published a number of literary works from the mid-1980s to the present.
 Many of these are books of poetry, but others also combine literary forms similar to mythical epics, lyrical prose, and novels.
 At the same time, he writes polemical, political essays in many of the prominent newspapers in France and Niger.

 To compose his poetry, he delivers the poems aloud in his native tongue of Tamazight and records the presentation before he and his wife translate the poems into French for publication.
 This process is aimed to capture the transition in literature from oral recitations of the nomadic lifestyle into the individualized ideas of modern authorship.

 Themes common in his early work were issues related to life in the desert: primarily thirst, hunger, and constantly moving.
 While retaining these themes, his later work began to directly engage with the politics of Tuareg nationalism and oppression by the governments of Mali and Niger.
 Chaos and wandering are also themes which run throughout his work and he uses these themes to connect Tuareg nomad life with other struggles around the world.

 Although he identifies with the Tuareg people, his poetry and politics embrace anarchy and are focused primarily on resistance to oppressive forces.
 Christopher Wise writes that "his poetry, like his politics, militates against political affiliations of any sort, with the possible exception of Western anarchist traditions as well as military movements like the Zapatistas in Mexico."
 The politics of his poems are interpreted as a response to attempts in the French media to make the Tuareg exotic or efforts to make the area a site for tourism.

 Furigraphy

-A unique component of the written poems is the inclusion of altered Tifinagh, the written form of Tamazight, characters in a form of calligraphy.
+A unique component of the written poems is the inclusion of altered Tifinagh, the written form of Tamazight, and characters in a form of calligraphy.
 Although the characters are rooted in Tifinagh writing, Hawad changes them to remove any specific meaning and simply to create space within the poems.
 He calls this practice furigraphy (furigraphie in French).
-His experiments with furigraphy in his poetry led Hawad to produce a number of art works building from the altered characters.
+His experiments with furigraphy in his poetry led Hawad to produce a number of artworks built from the altered characters.
 Hawad's furigraphy locates him within a wider movement to maintain and protect Tifinagh characters in the Tuareg diaspora communities.